Graverobbers (film)

 Graverobbers (also known as Dead Mate) is a 1988 American black comedy horror film written and directed by Straw Weisman, and starring Elizabeth Mannino, David Gregory, Lawrence Bockius, Jerry Rector, Judith Mayes, and Kelvin Keraga.
+Its plot follows a waitress in a small town who marries an undertaker and soon finds he and his friends may be involved in disturbing activities at the local funeral home.